rokoss21/rokoss21/README.md

 ---

-### 🚀 The FACET Ecosystem
+## 🚀 The FACET Ecosystem

-My work is centered around the **FACET ecosystem**, a full-stack solution designed to make AI interactions as rigorous, predictable, and scalable as modern cloud infrastructure.
-Each layer builds upon the last — from a deterministic language foundation through a high-performance Rust compiler to a global-scale AI orchestration engine.
+My work is centered around the **FACET ecosystem** — a vertically integrated, contract-first stack designed to make AI interactions as **rigorous, predictable, and scalable** as modern cloud infrastructure.

+Each layer builds upon the previous one, forming a coherent system: from a deterministic language and formal specification, through a high-performance Rust compiler, to distributed orchestration and production-grade execution.

+FACET is not a collection of tools.
+It is an **architecture**.

 ```sh
 $ facetctl diag --arch --wide